 • Accept learners of all races, religions, identities, orientations

-• Keeps a secular environment
+• Keep a secular environment

 What Doesn't Pathfinder Do?